We Are Teachers

 As a teacher, what actions do you plan on taking to improve sustainability in your school?

-I like the self-assessment that Jeff T. did during his presentation.
+I like the self-assessment that one student. did during his presentation.
 I would like to do that with a class to help identify an area of need or of high priority in the school.
 Then, as mentioned in class, chose one or two areas to focus on during school year.
 Make it a theme for the course or a topic that the class returns to on a weekly basis to gather data, research the impact, and make changes to student attitudes and behaviour on that topic.
 I would like to make it a class approach to problem solving and creating the change that they want to see.
 I would only like to facilitate it and make cognitive space for students to wrestle with the topic and find viable solutions for the school to adopt.

 What barriers are there to being a vocal advocate for issues like sustainability in a school?

 Culture shifting.
 Policies.
 Rules and regulations.
 Habits of the mind.
 We do get caught in a routine and if sustainability is a new concept or operating at minimum expectations, it’s best to find others who you can team teach with or collaborate with in different subject areas or grades so that your class or classes can create a momentum to sustain change.

 Do you agree that the goals in this guide are attainable?